Tarka Trail

-The Tarka Trail is a series of footpaths and cyclepaths (rail trails) around north Devon, England that follow the route taken by the fictional Tarka the Otter in the book of that name.
+The Tarka Trail is a series of footpaths and cyclepaths (rail trails) around north Devon, England, that follow the route taken by the fictional Tarka the Otter in the book of that name.
 It covers a total of 180 mi in a figure-of-eight route, centred on Barnstaple.

 The 31 mi section between Braunton and Meeth is car-free, level and mostly tarmacked, and is shared by pedestrians and cyclists, with horseriding also permitted on part of it.

 The remainder of the route covers a wide variety of landscapes, including wooded river valleys, moorland, coastal cliffs and sandy beaches.
-Walking varies between easy through to moderate and strenuous, depending on the location, but, in general, it is comprehensively waymarked.
+Walking varies from easy through to moderate and strenuous, depending on the location, but, in general, it is comprehensively waymarked.